chandhan18tex/Brain-tumor/README.md

 # Brain Tumour Image Classification using CNN

-> **67% test accuracy** on 1,311 unseen MRI scans across 4 tumour classes — built from scratch using TensorFlow/Keras.
+> **A decent test accuracy** on 1,311 unseen MRI scans across 4 tumour classes — built from scratch using TensorFlow/Keras.

 ---